GEA960/ITBA-3207_TeamTyphoonAnalysts/README.md

 ---

-<p align='justify'> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This data analysis research will provide fresh light on the country's reaction to and mitigation of the consequences of typhoons.
+<p align='justify'>         This data analysis research will provide fresh light on the country's reaction to and mitigation of the consequences of typhoons.
 This research will specifically benefit the following: </p>

 * *Government* <p align='justify'>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This research will aid them in taking immediate action, prior to a disaster, to mitigate losses in the case of a typhoon disaster.
 The planning process and suggested ideas from established frameworks in the United States will assist them in determining how to plan, create, and develop the community while fostering risk-reduction collaborations.</p>
 * *Community*<p align='justify'>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This research educates the community about the solutions and methods that might be implemented to ensure their safety during typhoon catastrophes and floods.</p>